AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-> Let's see another example :
+> Let's see another example where we add <code>color_info</code> field in the PersonSerializer class :
 >
 >
 >  <code>person_api/home/serializers.py</code>